Parliamentary.ai

 Government Spending

-This bill is not expected to have a significant direct impact on government spending.
-The cost would relate to any necessary administrative adjustments to electoral processes to accommodate the change.
+The bill is not expected to have a significant direct impact on government spending.
+The cost of implementing the change (e.g., updating electoral registers) would likely be minimal.

 Groups Affected